-Students who have errors preventing registration such as an outstanding balance, unmet prerequisites, time conflicts, already being registered in a different section of the same course, or overload issues will not be added into the class from the waitlist even if space is available in the class.
-These students will remain on the waitlist—even if space becomes available in the class—until the error is resolved.
+Students who have errors preventing registration such as an outstanding balance, unmet prerequisites, conflicts with another class, or overload issues will not be added into a class from the waitlist even if space is available in the class.
+These students will remain on the waitlist—even if space becomes available in the class—until the error preventing registration is corrected.

 After the last day to add without the instructor’s signature, the faculty control who is registered from the waitlist.
 Please refer to the Academic Calendar for this date.
 Students are not automatically added into classes from the waitlist after the last day to add without the instructor's signature.
 To add a waitlisted class after the last day to add without an add authorization code, students will need to obtain an Add Authorization Code directly from the instructor.
 The student will register themselves using their WebAdvisor account and the Add Authorization Code.